faustoFF/laravel-contextify/README.md

 [2023-03-07 19:26:26] local.DEBUG: [App\Console\Commands\SyncData] [PID:56] [UID:640765b20b1c0] Peak memory usage: 4 MB.
 ```

-Also, you can capture regular Laravel console command output, produced by info() like method, and store it to logs by adding `Faustoff\Loggable\Console\LoggableOutput` trait to your command like this:
+Also, you can capture regular Laravel console command output, produced by `info()`-like methods, and store it to logs by adding `Faustoff\Loggable\Console\LoggableOutput` trait to your command like this:

 ```php
 <?php